create great artwork reference photography, please

 to have a photograph that will work beautifully as artwork

-reference for a wonderful pencil portrait drawing.
+reference for a wonderful custom pencil drawing.

 1. Are the subjects in the photo pictured clearly in proper lighting?